pflc3/ThePackApp/README.md

 # The Pack App 🐶
+## ThePackApp
+ThePackApp
+- Main function that runs contentView
+ContentView
+- Starts at survey page which leads to tab bar page TabBarView
+- Has a tab bar at the bottom that will connect all the different pages Other
+- Project Name is 'The Pack'
+- AppIcon in assets used to hold our app icon

 ## General
 Launch Splash Page
-- Will pop up shortly
+- Pops up shortly
-- Will have our logo, the name of our app, and the swift logo
+- App logo, app name, swift logo, and paw prints

 Survey Page
-- Will only pop up for first time users
-- Will ask for user info on them, their dog(s), and experience
+- Asks for user info (personal, their dogs, experience, etc)
-- Will signup for an account or signin to account
+- Able to signup for an account or signin to an account
+* (Will only pop up for first time users)

 Home Page
-- Will include a random dog fun fact and joke
+- Includes a random dog fun fact and joke
-- Will have a navigation bar at the bottom that will lead to different pages
-- Navigation bar will be on every other page as well

 Profile Page
+- Displays profile info and profile pic
-- Will have profile and information
+- Able to change profile info (ex. dog breeds) and profile pic
-- Will have settings that you can be tweaked

 ## DogInfo Feature
 DogInfo List Page
-- Will consist of 3 DogInfoRows
+- Consists of 3 DogInfoRows
-- Will show up to 3 different breeds with a picture and title
-- Will be able to add/remove breeds
+- DogInfoRows have a title and headshot picture

 DogInfo Detail Page
-- It will have a bigger picture of the breed and title
+- Title and bigger full body picture
-- It will a variety of information about the breed
+* Has a variety of information about the breed
-- The detail page will have 3 diff versions for 3 diff life stages
+* (Will have 3 diff versions for 3 diff life stages)

 ## PostBoard Feature
 PostBoard List Page
-- Will consist of multiple PostRows
+- Consists of 9 PostRows
-- Posts will only have titles
+- Posts have a title and category (Question, PSA, etc)
+* Has a post button without functionality
-- Will have filters at the top (breed, etc)
+* (Will have filters at the top (breed, category, etc))
-- Different dog owners can share infromation or ask questions
-- Will have a post button without functionality

 Post Detail Page
-- Will be able to see title and full description
+* Title, category, and a full description
-- Will be able to see other comments and comment yourself
+* Able to see other comments
-- Different dog owners can respond or answer questions with comments
+* Able to comment yourself
+* (Will have optional photo)

 ## Walker Feature
 Walker List Page
-- Will consist of multiple WalkerRows
+- Consists of 9 WalkerRows
-- WalkerRows will have picture, name, small description, price, rating
+- WalkerRows have a title and headshot picture
-- Will have filters at the top (availability, location, etc)
+* (Will have filters at the top (location, prie, etc))

 Walker Detail Page
-- Will be able to message walker
-- Book walker?
-Hire walker?
+- Title and headshot picture
+* Small bio and description
+* Location, price, rating, phone number

 ## Team
 - Estuardo